AlisAquilae/Academia/content/Notes/Summaries/Geophysical Fluid Mechaics/GFM Stress strain and rotation reorganised.md

 - Deformation while spinning: shear-induced rotation
 - Flow smoothly: translation without rotation

 Finally, before deriving deformation and rotation mathematically, it is important to differentiate rotation from vorticity.
 As mentioned before, rotation refers to how much a fluid element spins.
-Vorticity refers to the mathematical measure of rotation in a fluid
+Vorticity refers to the mathematical measure of rotation in a fluid, and is caused by differences in velocity.